ZNguyenLe/NguyensBookStore/NguyensBookStore/ReadMe.txt

 2021/11/25
 - found out why my table was looking so ugly. changed the style classes and now it is readable. :)
+- having an issue where nothing was being displayed on the page upon submittion with products